pramnora/lisp/README.md

 LISP, is a *high level* programming language which was created in 1958.
 (Only FORTRAN is 1 year older.)

-It is created AI-Artificial Intellence purposes.
+It is created to be used for AI-Artificial Intellence purposes.
 (Other AI languages are: PROLOG/LOGO/-etc.)

+Notably, LISP makes extensive use of pairs of brackets: () to go around its code.

 There are many different variations of LISP...